lhug/advent-of-code/README.md

 This contains my implementations for advent of code.

+## 2024, Day 7, phase two

+I did almost see that coming.
+While I did anticipate a third operator, I was too fixated on the "has multiple solutions" part of the explanation.

+I ran the modified code on the puzzle input, and it took about 15 seconds.
+I modified it a lot - more parallelization, ignoring "all" solutions and only finding valid equations - and it runs a lot faster.
+Still about 3 seconds, but much less than before.

 ## 2024, Day 7, phase one

 Thought long and hard about this.
 Did not find a useful solution.